scarabus/superset/readme.md

 Allow HTTP/HTTPS traffic
 If you chose *Specified target tags* for your Firewall rule then below Firewall select Networking and add the Network Tag that you created.

 Click create.
-This takes a couple of minutes, so while that's happening get the JSON service account key from https://console.cloud.google.com/apis/credentials/serviceaccountkey
+This takes a couple of minutes, so while that's happening get the **JSON service account key** from https://console.cloud.google.com/apis/credentials/serviceaccountkey

-### Log on to the VM (verify this)
+### Log on to the VM
 You can SSH to the VM by clicking the button and a window will appear.
 You can also ssh directly from a terminal if you use the External IP address.
-If you plan to do this it's a good idea to register your SSH public key with the server - run ssh-keygen -t rsa and then register the key with the VM - Compute Engine -> Metadata, select SSH Keys, click Edit, click Add Item
+If you plan to do this it's a good idea to register your SSH public key with the server.
+Go to Compute Engine -> Metadata and add the key/value pair **enable-guest-attributes:TRUE** then register the key with the VM - Compute Engine -> Metadata, select SSH Keys, click Edit, click Add Item, paste your key.
+You may need to modify the last field of the SSH key to match the login ID that Google expects.
+If you don't have a SSH public key already create one by running **ssh-keygen -t rsa**

-### Install Superset
+### Install Superset (correct as of version 0.36.0)
     sudo apt-get update
     sudo apt-get install python3-pip libssl-dev libffi-dev libsasl2-dev libldap2-dev python3-venv
     pip3 install virtualenv